lizhonggang1984/cs766/README.md

 # Future works:
 ### Use larger dataset to see if the performance of mask-rcnn could be even better.
 ### Transform the 10K dataset to the format that could be run by YOLOv5 and compare the object detection performance of related models
-### We cannot precisely compare the time consumed each model since the traffic of the server varied and the hardware specification among servers is not the same.
-It would be better that we’re able to find out a low peak period to get related metrics to evaluate.
+### It would be better that we’re able to find out a low peak period to get related metrics to evaluate.
 ### Do more model tuning or modify the model structure to gain performance.